Samira Efendi: 2020–present: Eurovision Song Contest

 On 28 February 2020, the Azerbaijani broadcaster İTV announced that Efendiyeva had been internally selected to represent Azerbaijan in the Eurovision Song Contest 2020 with the song "Cleopatra", held in Rotterdam, Netherlands.
 However, the contest was cancelled on 18 March 2020 due to the COVID-19 pandemic.
 She instead represented Azerbaijan in the Eurovision Song Contest 2021 with the song "Mata Hari".
 Efendi qualified to the final, where she ended up in 20th place out of 26 countries, receiving 65 points.

 During her time at the Eurovision Song Contest, she would gain publicity after the Norwegian singer that had been selected to go to the contest, Andreas Haukeland, otherwise known as Tix had shown a noticeable crush on Efendi throughout their time at Eurovision through a variety of ways, including giving gifts, flirting on social media, asking Efendi out on dates, and singing love songs (including a couple parodies, Tix's own song Fallen Angel and the Pokémon Indigo League theme song).
 In response, she would do the same, including releasing a new music video and song dedicated to Tix that was posted by Eurovision's YouTube account.
 Some have accused Tix of fabricating the crush as a ploy to gain televotes from Azerbaijan, however Tix maintains that the crush is real and not for PR.
 Some others would create fan art, memes, and spread moments of the two recorded online on social media.
 A ship name was created, with it being called "Efentix."
 Tix would eventually qualify, finishing in tenth, five points ahead of the next opponent.
-Azerbaijan would give 10 points to Norway in the semi final.
+Azerbaijan would give 10 points to Norway in the semi-final.
 It is unclear whether they are in a relationship, however Efendi has been reported to have been thinking of potentially marrying Haukeland.
 Samira would say of the relationship "To be honest, at first I was not serious about the attention of the Norwegian representative Tix.
 I didn’t understand what was happening.
 I went to Eurovision to win, not to meet someone.
 I went there with completely different thoughts, but received a gift from fate."

+In 2025, Efendi returned to Eurovision, to perform "Cleopatra" as a part of the interval act in the second semi-final of the 2025 contest, alongside other 2020 contestants Gjon's Tears, the Roop, and Destiny who were unable to perform their original songs due to the pandemic.